 If you are buying secondhand property, then there might be a mortgage bond registered over the property.
-The Bank would not also get involved and the transfer becomes a bit more complicated as there is a buyer, seller and also the bank.
+The Bank would not also get involved and the transfer becomes a bit more complicated.
+There is now a buyer, seller, and also the bank.
 The transfer at the Land Department now has to be coordinated with all three parties.

-There may also be an attachment over the property for other debt and again this needs to be coordinated at the attachment will not be lifted unless they get paid after the transfer of the property.
+There may also be an attachment over the property for other debt.
+Then again this needs to be well-coordinated as the attachment will not be lifted unless they get paid after the transfer of the property.
 You will need to speak to a property lawyer about this.

-There may be a usufruct registered over property.
+There may be a usufruct registered over the property.
 This can be a problem as the usufruct remains even when sold.
 The usufruct most times is to use the property and many times this occurs during a divorce agreement where one party is allowed to stay in the house.
-It would be impossible to sell a house or condo with a usufruct registered over it as the occupants still hold all their rights as before the sale of the property.
+It would be difficult to sell a house or condo with a usufruct registered over it.
+This as the occupants still hold all their rights as before the sale of the property.

 Your property lawyer in Thailand would have to get a copy of the usufruct and contact the holder of the usufruct to negotiate an end to its existence if the owner has not.
 Normally this is done by the owner of the property.

 Servitudes are mainly going to be an issue if you are buying a house or land.
-The servitude is another right which is registered over the property.
-This could be a servitude with EGAT the electricity generator who may have a servitude over the property for a high voltage power line or your neighbour might have one as he needs to cross your property to get to the main road on the other side as there is no other way around your property.
+The servitude is another right that is registered over the property.
+This could be a servitude with EGAT the Thai electricity generator who may have a servitude over the property for a high voltage power line or maybe your neighbor might have one as he needs to cross your property to get to the main road on the other side as there is no other way around your property.

-These are the three main issues with property in Thailand where the property is encumbered with one of these property liens.
-Take proper legal advice from your attorney in Thailand and allow the law firm in Thailand to search the property with a due diligence.
+These are the three main issues with property in Thailand.
+Firstly where the property is encumbered with one of these property liens.
+Take proper legal advice from your attorney in Thailand.
+Always allow the law firm in Thailand to search the property with a due diligence.
 When buying a property in Thailand then you have to consider the type of title deeds.
 Such as a Chanote as well as the property transfer fees in the country.